ic-association/nns-proposals/proposals/64-bit-stable-memory.md

 Returns the number of 64KiB pages in the stable memory as a 64-bit integer.
 Note that it would be possible for this function to continue to return a 32-bit integer as the 32-bit version of the API does.
 With the page size of 64KiB, a 32-bit integer could address up to 256 TiB which could be sufficient for a very long time.
 However, it was felt that there should be a clear distinction between the 32-bit and 64-bit versions of the API and having this API return a 64-bit integer should not have any negative impact.
 * ic0.stable64_grow: (additional_pages: i64) -> (old_page_count: i64)
 Tries to grow the memory by new_pages many pages containing zeroes.
 If successful, returns the previous size of the memory (in pages).
 Otherwise, returns -1.
-As the specification repo of the Internet Computer is not open source yet, please see the proposed diff here 1.
+As the specification repo of the Internet Computer is not open source yet, please see the proposed diff [here](https://gist.github.com/ulan/8cc37022c72fe20dc1d57fdfd0aaf1fd).

 ## Backwards compatibility
 In order to ensure smooth transition and upgrade we allow canisters to use the 32-bit and 64-bit versions interchangeably up to 4GiB.
 In other words, both versions operate on the same stable memory.
 As soons as the size of the stable memory grows beyond 4GiB the 32-bit versions cease to work.
 Calling them will result in a trap.